| Makin' it Home...

 road.
 While what you may see is a driver moving over into your lane carelessly,

+it is not carelessness on his part.
+He simply cannot see you!
 I have been in the truck many times with my husband as well as with other

 drivers and I have seen some of these “near misses”.
 I don’t know how these